Germany - eCommerceGermany - eCommerce

 Popular eCommerce Sites

-The strong e-commerce market in Germany can be attributed to the considerable proportion of the population who own smartphones (62 percent).
-In 2016, retail sales conducted via mobile devices in Germany were worth an estimated USD 19.14 billion, 33.2 percent of its total retail ecommerce sales.
+The strong e-commerce market in Germany can be attributed to the considerable proportion of the population who own smartphones (nearly 80 percent).
+In 2017, retail sales conducted via mobile devices in Germany were worth an estimated USD 24 billion, 35 percent of this coming from retail ecommerce sales, with clothing, books, electronics and tickets being the most commonly purchased items.
 This growth is likely to continue as retailers improve their mobile websites and provide even more convenient ways of shopping on mobile devices.
-Demographics suggest a stronger tendency for females to make purchases via mobile devices in most categories, particularly in the clothing and book sectors.
-18 to 44 year-olds are also the biggest user group in these sectors but older groups are still showing a strong propensity to use mobile channels.

 Germany eCommerce Industry Trade Development and Promotion eCommerce